arenaxr/arena-docs/content/schemas/message/animation-mixer.md

 ===============

 A list of available animations can usually be found by inspecting the model file or its documentation.
 All animations will play by default.
 To play only a specific set of animations, use wildcards: animation-mixer='clip: run_*'.
+Requires `object_type: gltf-model`.

 More properties at <a href='https://github.com/n5ro/aframe-extras/tree/master/src/loaders#animation'>A-Frame Extras Animation</a>.